rsmitty/3D-File-Browser/README.md

 3D-File-Browser
 ===============

-A "Jurassic Park"- style File Browser in Java.
+A "Jurassic Park" style file browser in Java.
 IT'S A UNIX SYSTEM! (except when this runs on Windows)

 ![Alt text](/lol.png "Optional title")